Biden to announce that Merck will work with Johnson & Johnson to manufacture coronavirus vaccine - KESQ

 Biden to announce that Merck will work with Johnson & Johnson to manufacture coronavirus vaccine

-President Joe Biden is expected to announce Tuesday that Merck & Co. will partner with Johnson & Johnson to help manufacture the company’s coronavirus vaccine, administration officials familiar with the matter confirmed to CNN.
+President Joe Biden is set to announce on Tuesday that drugmaker Merck will help manufacture a vaccine developed by Johnson & Johnson, administration officials familiar with the matter said, increasing production capacity as the third authorized shot begins going into arms.

+The arrangement between two competitors is unusual and underscores the urgency in manufacturing and distributing enough vaccine doses to inoculate as many Americans as possible.

-One official added that Biden will address it during his remarks at the White House Tuesday afternoon, hailing the partnership as a way to quickly jumpstart the sluggish vaccine production.
+Biden is expected to address the partnership during his remarks at the White House on Tuesday afternoon, hailing the partnership as a way to quickly jumpstart the sluggish vaccine production.
+Biden has promised enough vaccine doses for 300 million Americans by the end of July, though he has also said distribution challenges mean it could be longer before everyone who wants a vaccine will be able to receive one.

+The White House said it was utilizing the Defense Production Act to help equip two Merck facilities to manufacture the Johnson & Johnson product, including by bolstering “fill-finish” capacity when the doses are places in vials and by increasing availability of the components of the vaccines.

+“Our objective is to build on the incredible announcement that we now have three vaccines the American people can now have access to,” press secretary Jen Psaki told reporters on Tuesday ahead of Biden’s remarks.

 The planned partnership was first reported by The Washington Post.